datahubio/blog/advanced-statistics-english-premier-league-analysis.md

 * **Labeling consistency**, allowing for agile cross-season comparison from 1993 up to the present day;
 * **Progression**, with growing available information for each season reflecting football’s evolution in thirty years;
-* **Synchrony**, granting daily updates to our dataset for the current season through [Travis-CI](https://www.travis-ci.com/).
+* **Synchrony**, granting daily updates to our dataset for the current season through automated data pipelines.

-These features altogether make the [English Premier League](https://datahub.io/core/english-premier-league%20) dataset a great fit for both researching **previous seasons** and following **current developments**.
+These features altogether make the [English Premier League](https://datahub.io/core/english-premier-league) dataset a great fit for both researching **previous seasons** and following **current developments**.
 In other words, our users are never left behind.

 ## 3\.
 How to exploit the Premier League dataset

-Although the high usability of the [English Premier League](https://datahub.io/core/english-premier-league%20) dataset makes it accessible to fans and amateurs, it is no secret that DataHub.io engineers crafted this open-source repository with **professionals** in mind.
+Although the high usability of the [English Premier League](https://datahub.io/core/english-premier-league) dataset makes it accessible to fans and amateurs, it is no secret that DataHub.io engineers crafted this open-source repository with **professionals** in mind.

 We think indeed that its **depth and consistency** make it highly suitable for many football-related businesses.